 Michigan lawyer explains what to do when you realize “my workers’ comp adjuster won’t return my calls” and how to get help.

 Getting hurt on-the-job is a nightmare for many of the people who contact our office.
 They live paycheck-to-paycheck and missing even one week’s pay can mean financial disaster.
-Workers’ comp is supposed to be a safety net that pays lost wages and covers medical treatment regardless of fault.
+Workers’ comp is supposed to be a safety net that pays lost wages and covers medical treatment regardless of fault but what happens when a workers’ comp adjuster working on your claim won’t return your calls?

-Nothing is more frustrating than when a workers’ comp adjuster won’t return your calls.
+Nothing is more frustrating than when an insurance adjuster won’t return your calls.
 Try not to take it personally and realize that claims adjusters are people too.
 Sometimes they get busy and phone calls don’t always get returned quickly.
 It only becomes a problem when wage loss checks go missing or medical treatment is not promptly authorized.

 What should you do when you realize “my workers’ comp adjuster won’t return my calls?”
 Here are some practical tips that we give our clients.